sorrynofocus/sorrynofocus/README.md

-## Hi there, I'm Chris.
-Sorrynofocus.
+## Hi there, I'm Chris!
 And, I love Pashed Motatoes!

 ### I'm an engineer.
 I love automation, desktop application development, and honeybees. 🐝